Skip to main content

 Does Stow handle dietary restrictions?

 The menu rotates regularly and fire cooking tends to be ingredient-led rather than substitution-friendly.
-If you have significant dietary restrictions , particularly around meat, fish, or dairy , contact the venue before booking rather than assuming the kitchen can adapt on the night.
+If you have significant dietary restrictions, particularly around meat, fish, or dairy, contact the venue before booking rather than assuming the kitchen can adapt on the night.
 The vegetable dishes are genuinely considered, so plant-based diners are not an afterthought, but confirm availability in advance.

 Is Stow good for a special occasion?

 Yes, with the right expectations.
-Stow suits occasions where the food is the event , it is not a white-tablecloth celebratory dinner, but the counter setting, the fire theatre, and a strong drinks programme make it a memorable booking for two.
+Stow suits occasions where the food is the event, it is not a white-tablecloth celebratory dinner, but the counter setting, the fire theatre, a strong drinks programme make it a memorable booking for two.
 For a more formal anniversary or milestone dinner where service polish matters as much as the kitchen, Adam Reid at the French or Skof are closer fits.

 Can I eat at the bar at Stow?